Data Management Plans (DMPs)

 The Ontario Agri-Food Innovation Alliance is committed to fostering sound data management practices to facilitate new agri-food and rural research.

-To learn more about data management planning, visit the U of G Library's DMP page.
+To learn more about data management planning, visit the University of Guelph Library's DMP page.

-- Use the Portage DMP Assistant online tool to create your DMP.
-Instructions for using the DMP Assistant tool are available in the 2020 DMP Manual.
+- Use the Portage DMP Assistant online tool to create your DMP with the University of Guelph Agri-Food Funding Template.
+Instructions for using the DMP Assistant tool are available in the 2021 DMP Manual.